lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Let's write another plugin.
 This one is going to be a custom generator.
 Our aim is to generate a JavaScript "index" for our site.
-Basically, I want to have some kind of *instrospection* that allows me to write client side code like this:
+Basically, I want to have some kind of *introspection* that allows me to write client side code like this:

 ```js